mostafizurhh/simora-client/README.md

 * User Navigation and conditional rendering has been used here.
 * There is private routes and pages which can not be seen until you login/register.
 * AuthContexts has been used.
-* Tailwind, DaisyUI, React photo view, React-day-picker, React-Query, React-hot-toast, React-Router-Dom, React Icons are some of the technology components/libraries that has been used in this project